 Speaking of the National trust, I was invited to appear in two episodes of Ch5’s series “The Secrets of the NT”.
 My contribution was about some tapestries made by Mary Queen of Scots that were on display at Oxburgh Hall in Norfolk; and a second appearance telling the story of the original hydro-electric scheme to provide electricity at Castle Drogo in Devon ( the last castle to be built in the UK).Both were transmitted in early 2018.

-I was also re-engaged to host the Dog Arena at the new 4 day show, Countryfile Live, at Blenheim Palace in Oxfordshire.
-I had hosted the Arena at the inaugural show in 2016, and was invited back in August 2017.
-I shall be repeating the exercise in August 2018.
+I was also re-engaged to host the Dog Arena at the 4 day show, Countryfile Live South, at Blenheim Palace in Oxfordshire, and also at Countryfile Live North at Castle Howard in Yorkshire.
+I had hosted the Arena at the inaugural show in 2016, and I hope to be invited back in August 2020.
 We hope for good weather, always unpredictable in the UK, but whatever the weather it is a splendid Show, with the Dog Arena being just one of many exciting Countryfile events.

 Big Finish continues to provide me with wonderful scripts of new Doctor Who stories.
 I think we may have finished all of the Companion Chronicles, but the new series of “The early Adventures” is allowing us to explore new areas.
 The writers are brilliant, and Maureen O’Brien and i completed two more in January 2018 – I think that means i have starred in 28 original audio productions – They are such a pleasure to work on, and the production values are outstanding.